 What to expect at FEAR

 For the most part, the FEAR at Avon Valley event is a fright night akin to what you’d find at Thorpe Park.

 Whilst here, you can scare yourself rotten inside a selection of horror mazes, watch street performances and horror shows, view fire displays, have a go on fairground rides and buy traditional fairground treats like popcorn, soda and cotton candy.

-You can buy tickets for the event online.
 Alternatively, you can sometimes buy Groupon vouchers for the event like we did (sneaky!)
-Dressing up is encouraged, but you’re not able to wear masks, so take this into account when planning your costume.
+Dressing up is encouraged but you’re not able to wear masks, so take this into account when planning your costume.

-This year, the event is running from October 13th (yes, Friday the 13th) to 31st October, and is open until about 10pm – spooktastic!
+This year, the event is running from October 18th to November 2nd.
+Last admissions are at 10pm – spooktastic!